-I able 1: MAP-21 Planning Factors System Planning Funding Strategy High Capacity Factor (RTP) (MTIP) Transit (HCT) 1.
-Support Economic Vitality RTP policies linked to land use strategies that promote economic development.
+Table 1: Federal Transportation Planning Factors - .
+System Planning Funding Strategy High Capacity Factor (RTP) (MTIP) Transit (HCT) 1.
+Support Economic Vitality 2018 RTP policies are linked to land use strategies that promote economic development.
 Industrial areas and intermodal facilities identified in policies as "primary" areas of focus for planned improvements.
 Comprehensive, multimodal freight improvements that link intermodal facilities to industry are detailed for 20- year plan period.
 Highway LOS policy tailored to protect key freight corridors.
-RTP recognizes need for freight linkages to destinations beyond the region by all modes.
+The 2018 RTP recognizes need for freight linkages to destinations beyond the region by all modes.
 All projects subject to consistency with RTP policies on economic development and promotion of "primary" land use element of 2040 development such as centers, industrial areas and intermodal facilities.
-Special category for freight improvements calls out the unique importance for these projects.
-All freight projects subject to funding criteria that promote industrial jobs and businesses in the "traded sector."
-HCT plans designed to support continued development of regional centers and central city by increasing transit accessibility to these locations.
-HCT improvements in major commute corridors lessen need for major capacity improvements in these locations, allowing for freight improvements in other corridors.
-2. Increase Safety The RTP policies call out safety as a primary focus for improvements to the system.
+Special category for freight improvements in Metro allocation process calls out the unique importance for these projects.
+Coordinate with ODOT allocations to support their Transportation Plan Goal 3 of Economic Vitality for all investments, and includes a specific project funding program, the Immediate Opportunity Fund, that supports local development projects which demonstrate job growth.
+2018 Regional Transit Strategy designed to support continued development of regional centers and central city by increasing transit accessibility to these locations.
+HCT improvements identified in the 2018 Regional Transit Strategy for major commute corridors lessen need for major capacity improvements in these locations, allowing for freight improvements in other corridors.
+2. Increase Safety The 2018 RTP policies call out safety as a primary focus for improvements to the system.
 Safety is identified as one of three implementation priorities for all modal systems (along with preservation of the system and implementation of the region's 2040-growth management strategy).
-All projects ranked according to specific safety criteria.
-Road modernization and reconstruction projects are scored according to relative accident incidence.
-All projects must be consistent with regional street design guidelines that provide safe designs for all modes of travel.
+All Metro allocation projects rated according to specific safety criteria.
+All Metro allocation projects must be consistent with regional street design guidelines that provide safe designs for all modes of travel.
 Station area planning for proposed HCT improvements is primarily driven by pedestrian access and safety considerations.
-3. Increase Security • The 2014 RTP calls for implementing investments to increase system monitoring for operations, management, and security of the regional mobility corridor system.
-Transportation security will be factored into the next MTIP update, following completion of the new RTP.
-System security has been a routine element of the HCT program, and does not represent a substantial change to current practice.